-Anna Ezekiel’s essay “Earth, Spirit, Humanity: Community and the Nonhuman in Karoline von Günderrode’s ‘Idea of the Earth’” examines author and poet Karoline von Günderrode’s prose writings as a response to contemporary Naturphilosophie, particularly the version put forth by her contemporary, Friedrich Schelling.
+Anna Ezekiel’s essay “Earth, Spirit, Humanity: Community and the Nonhuman in Karoline von Günderrode’s ‘Idea of the Earth’” examines author and poet Karoline von Günderrode’s prose writings as a response to eighteenth- and nineteenth-century Naturphilosophie, particularly the version put forth by her contemporary, Friedrich Schelling.
 A neglected figure of German Romanticism whose work has only recently been translated into English (by Ezekiel herself), Günderrode is primarily known as a poet.
-Ezekiel takes up her brief text The Idea of the Earth, and reads it in conjunction with her other writings, examining how Günderrode’s re-writing of idealist Naturphilosophie works along different lines, and with surprising results.
-Focusing on the concept of the Earth as that which both harbors “nature” in general, but also surpasses it by including both human and non-human elements within it, Ezekiel’s essay shows how Günderrode’s cosmology implies no special status for the human.
-Rather, the human is embedded in, and of a piece with, the non-human.
-The results of this cosmology are far- reaching, questioning the unique sovereignty of humanity in relation to the natural world and, as a result, its domination over other non-human (and human) beings.
+Ezekiel takes up her brief text The Idea of the Earth and reads it in conjunction with her other writings, examining how Günderrode’s rewriting of idealist Naturphilosophie notions works along different lines and with surprising results.
+Focusing on the concept of the Earth as that which both harbors “nature” in general but also surpasses it by including both human and nonhuman elements within it, Ezekiel’s essay shows how Günderrode’s cosmology implies no special status for the human.
+Rather, the human is embedded in, and of a piece with, the nonhuman.
+The results of this cosmology are far- reaching, questioning the unique sovereignty of humanity in relation to the natural world and, as a result, its domination over other nonhuman (and human) beings.
 If “spirit” or “mind” cannot rigorously be distinguished from its other, or from that which is not aware of itself as the unfolding of spirit, then “spirit” or “mind,” not to mention consciousness, are no longer the exclusive domain of human beings.
-Whereas idealist philosophies tend to understand self-consciousness as the emergence of spirit out of its exteriorization in the natural world, Günderrode’s cosmology, according to Ezekiel, implies that non-human entities can partake of “consciousness” (and even self-consciousness) alongside their human counterparts.
-The result, as the essay demonstrates, is a conception of community predicated on the notion of a form of harmony with the natural world— a kind of harmony wherein human and non-human entities enter into surprising connections with each other, producing a new form of sociality that Günderrode calls the “realized idea of the earth.”
+Whereas idealist philosophies tend to understand self-consciousness as the emergence of spirit out of its exteriorization in the natural world, Günderrode’s cosmology, according to Ezekiel, implies that nonhuman entities can partake of “consciousness” (and even self-consciousness) alongside their human counterparts.
+The result, as the essay demonstrates, is a conception of community predicated on the notion of a form of harmony with the natural world— a kind of harmony wherein human and nonhuman entities enter into surprising connections with each other, producing a new form of sociality that Günderrode calls the “realized idea of the earth.”